 - Centro Cultural de la Raza

-14. San Diego has a vibrant LGBTQ community
+14. San Diego has a vibrant LGBTQ+ community

 For decades, San Diego has been a beacon for lesbian, gay, bisexual, transgender, and queer individuals who want to visit and live in a friendly place.
-Today, there are tons of institutions — such as the San Diego LGBT Community Center and San Diego Pride — that carry on this legacy, as well as a generally supportive vibe throughout the city.
+Today, there are scores of institutions — such as the San Diego LGBT Community Center and San Diego Pride — that carry on this legacy, as well as a generally supportive vibe throughout the city.

 15. The military is a mainstay in San Diego

-Naturally, that means there are tons of military personnel throughout the city (approximately 110,700!).
+Naturally, that means there are military personnel throughout the city (approximately 110,700!).
 It also means there’s a lot of military influence on the culture and landscape in San Diego.
 The USS Midway Museum and the San Diego Air and Space Museum are just a couple of the fascinating ways to learn more about San Diego’s military history.

-16. With all of this in mind, the 10 best things to do in San Diego include. . .
+16. With all of this in mind, the 10 best things to do in San Diego include . . .

 - Going to the beach (duh!)